 Special Knowledge, Skills, and Abilities:

-Highly motivated self-starter with the ability to apply strong planning and project management skills to a range of program and administrative work/situations as needed with efficiency.
+Highly motivated self-starter with the ability to apply planning and project management skills to a range of program and administrative work/situations as needed with efficiency.
+Perform duties without direct supervision or guidance on a regular basis.

-A demonstrated attention to detail and organizational skills are critical as the incumbent will be required to track and/or manage various projects and priorities simultaneously while maintaining a high degree of accuracy.
+Possess excellent organizational skills and attention to detail to track and/or manage various projects and priorities while maintaining a high degree of accuracy and prioritizing workflow.

 Proficient in upholding a high level of confidentiality through adherence to established protocols and guidelines.